mcclure/lovr-oculus-mobile/README.md

       PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin":~/Library/Android/sdk/platform-tools:$PATH adb devices

-    To get the ID number for the device.
-If you do not see your device in the list, you may need to enable USB debugging for the device.
-For the Oculus Go, you can do this by turning on the device, putting it on, and using the controller to accept the "Allow USB Debugging" popup.
+    ...to get the ID number for the device.
+(If you do not see your device in the list, see "notes" below.)

 * Plug the id number from adb into [https://dashboard.oculus.com/tools/osig-generator/]